Design-Development Parity

 Align design tokens with code tokens.
 Manually retranslate design values into code.
 Keep naming consistent across Figma, documentation, and APIs.
 Use different terminology for the same concept.

-A list of tools and services related to this argument.
-Documentation Exporters Importers it may be outdated
+A list of tools and services related to this argument. potentially outdated

 Encode design decisions, not screenshots